It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: February

-Description/Criteria: Must be an American citizen or lawful permanent resident.
-For sophomores and juniors majoring in social sciences or humanities with a 3.0 or higher GPA.
+Description/Criteria: Must be an American citizen or lawful permanent resident for sophomores and juniors majoring in social sciences or humanities with a 3.0 or higher GPA.

 Dr. Blanca Moore-Velez Woman of Substance Scholarship